Get the fastest Hawaii LLC formation online with worry-free services and support to start your business

 Take your time in choosing an LLC name that represents your mission.
 You might have a few in mind already, or you may need to do some brainstorming.
 Meanwhile, ensure your name falls within Hawaii’s LLC guidelines.
 You’ll also have to include “LLC,” “L.L.C.,” or “Limited Liability Company” in the full business name.

-You can conduct a business name search using our Hawaii business name search tool to confirm that your desired name hasn’t been claimed.
+You can conduct a business name search following the directions on our Hawaii business name search page to confirm that your desired name hasn’t been claimed.
 You won’t be able to file a duplicate company name, so it’s important to find a unique moniker.
 Be sure to check with the Hawaii government to ensure your LLC follows all guidelines, and you aren’t infringing on an existing business.
 For instance, Hawaii prohibits new businesses from falsifying themselves as a government entity.

 When you’re coming up with a business name, it’s wise to consider whether you can secure a matching domain name so that your future website can be easily found online.
 We have a tool to help you do a preliminary domain name search, and our domain name registration service can help you secure the online name that will best serve your company.